 Here at Altair Technologies most of our products are for high vacuum applications and we, therefore, do most of our brazing in Hydrogen Gas or in a high vacuum atmosphere.
-During the braze run, while assemblies are being heated up to braze temperature, the furnace “bell” sees a steady flow of Hydrogen gas.
+During the braze run, while assemblies are being heated up to braze-temperature, the furnace “bell” sees a steady flow of Hydrogen gas.
 This process continues until parts are below a certain temperature at which time the bell is backfilled with Nitrogen gas.
 Products or assemblies that are commonly hydrogen brazed include X-Ray Tubes, Traveling Wave Tubes, Linear Accelerators for medical, research and security applications and similar ion or electron beam devices.
-For reasons to be explained below, Hydrogen brazing is arguably the best process for bonding metals and ceramics regardless of the application.
+For reasons to be explained below, Hydrogen brazing is arguably the best process for bonding metal and ceramics regardless of the application.

 Hydrogen (H2) gas acts as a fluxing agent, reducing native oxides and removing hydrocarbon contamination producing an ultra-clean raw metal surface.
-Many oxides, like iron oxide and copper oxide, are easily reduced by H2, whereas many others like Al, Be, Ti & Si can be very tenacious and will not braze or reduce properly in wet or dry H2.
+Many oxides, like iron oxide and copper oxide, are easily reduced by H2, whereas many others like aluminum, beryllium, titanium, and silicon can be very tenacious and will not braze or reduce properly in wet or dry H2.

 Chromium (Cr), which is a large constituent of Stainless Steel (SST), occurs near the middle of the oxidation/reduction equilibrium space that hydrogen furnaces can produce.
 As desired, we can form chromium oxide or reduce that oxide by the atmosphere’s dew-point for temperatures greater than 800 ºC.
 For chromium-rich stainless steel (SST), we braze in a dry hydrogen atmosphere or if plated with nickel or another suitable metal, we can alternately braze in a wet hydrogen atmosphere.

 The chart below shows the temperature and/or dew point where the native oxides for various metals can be reduced.
 FYI, dew points below -60 C are not achievable.